MingmarGyalzenSherpa/ts-assignment-2-car-lane-game/readme.md

 ## Features

 - Three lanes on the road.
--     Player's car can switch lanes using arrow keys or A/D keys.
+- layer's car can switch lanes using arrow keys or A/D keys.
 - Player's car is static in the y-direction.
 - Other cars move downward to simulate the player's car moving forward.
 - Collision detection between the player's car and other cars.